Europe's plan to call natural gas 'sustainable' triggers backlash from climate campaigners - KESQ

 By Ivana Kottasová and Angela Dewan, CNN

-The European Commission on Wednesday unveiled a proposal to designate natural gas and nuclear power “sustainable” sources of energy, after more than a year of delays and horse-trading between member states.
+The European Commission is coming under criticism after unveiling a long-delayed proposal to designate natural gas and nuclear power “sustainable” sources of energy Wednesday.

 Including the energy sources on the EU’s green list could unlock a wave of private investment into new nuclear and gas projects.
-But the plans have angered climate activists and could still be blocked by European lawmakers, who are also deeply divided over the issue.
+But the plans have angered climate activists and could still be blocked by European lawmakers, who are also deeply divided over the issue along national and political lines.

+EU Financial Services Commissioner Mairead McGuinness, presenting the proposal to journalists in Brussels after more than a year of horse-trading between member states, was forced to deflect accusations of EU “greenwashing” and concede that the proposal was “imperfect.”

+She said that the feedback she had received on the proposed list was “widely divided in all of our institutions.”

 “The end is a low-carbon future powered by renewable energy.
-We do not have the capacity for that yet,” she said, justifying the inclusion of gas and nuclear.
+We do not have the capacity for that yet,” she said.

-Only four countries — Spain, Austria, Denmark and Luxembourg — have publicly voiced opposition to both gas and nuclear, but they were unlikely to move the dial as most other member states — including heavyweights such as Germany and France — backed at least one of the two energy sources.
+Only four countries — Spain, Austria, Denmark and Luxembourg — have publicly voiced opposition to the inclusion of both gas and nuclear, but most other member states — including heavyweights such as Germany and France — backed at least one of the two energy sources.

 The policy has opened up a fierce debate on whether natural gas — a fossil fuel that contributes significantly to climate change — should play a role during the transition to renewable energy and for how long.
 Natural gas typically emits less carbon dixoide than coal, but critics argue more focus should be place on boosting renewable energy, and that supporting new gas projects will only prolong the life of the fossil fuel.